w3f/Grants-Program/applications/metaquity_nft_provenance_tracker.md

   A standard asset-tracking SDK will be built with the following layers:
-  - Blockchain layer: Access to the blockchain data source and crawl through the blocks from the genesis block
+  - Blockchain layer: Access to the blockchain data source and crawl through the blocks from the genesis block, we will using using existing solution for crawling through the blockchain, Currently we are exploring subscan.
   - Middleware layer: Contains the crawlers through which we can crawl the blockchain and collect information about NFTs and write into the database and index it using elastic search.
   - SDK: This package will have all the necessary functions to fetch details about the NFT asset.